Consensys/quorum-kubernetes/README.md

 ```
 Setting the `cluster.cloudNativeServices: true` will:
-- Keys are stored in KeyVault or Secrets Manager
+- store keys in KeyVault or Secrets Manager
-- We make use of Managed Identities or IAMs for access
+- make use of Managed Identities or IAMs for access

 ## Concepts: